|

 Internet Backgammon Database.com

-The Internet Backgammon Database, better known as IBGDB.com, is where you can see personal profiles submitted by live backgammon tournament players.
-The latest additions to the database are at this link. |
+The Internet Backgammon Database, better known as IBGDB.com, is a website where you can find profiles submitted by backgammon players who have played at live tournaments. |

 |